hackclub/some-assembly-required/guide/cpu/instruction-cycle.md

 Now that we've fetched the data, what does that data actually look like?

 Well, as we've learned, the computer can only read numbers.
-So all of the data we store has to be represented in a way that the computer can read, which is as numbers.
+So all of the data we store has to be represented in a way that the computer can read.

 What those numbers represent include five broad categories, shown here with examples of what they look like: